smcgdub/Dirt-Be-Gone-MS1-Project-/README.md

 #### ICONS

-* I also decided i would use [Font Awesome](https://fontawesome.com/) icons throughout the site.
+* I also decided i would use [Font Awesome](https://fontawesome.com/)icons throughout the site.
 I did this because i believe icons make a site look better and also give the user an idea of the type of information that they are looking at.

 * I also used font awesome for the companies social media icons (Facebook, Twitter, Instagram, LinkedIn) located in the footer of the page.